 The health and safety of our guests and Team Members is our number one priority.
 Below is a summary of the protocol and steps we will be taking during this time period and our commitment to all while at the resort.
 Edgewood Tahoe is closely monitoring government policy changes, Centers for Disease Control (CDC) guidelines, Federal, State, and Local government mandates, and public health advancements.
 We will continue to make changes as necessary or appropriate to our protocols and procedures.

-Per state mandate, effective June 26, 2020, Edgewood Tahoe will require face coverings to be worn by guests, including adults and children over ten years of age, while inside of, or standing in line waiting to enter, any indoor public spaces.
-Public spaces include Lodge Great Room, Front Desk, Concierge, Coffee Bar, Adventure Shop, Boutique, Fitness Center, Clubhouse, ice rink, and all valet and arrival areas.
+Per state mandate, Edgewood Tahoe will require face coverings to be worn by guests, including adults and children over ten years of age, while inside of, or standing in line waiting to enter, any indoor public spaces.
+Public spaces include Lodge Great Room, Front Desk, Concierge, Coffee Bar, Adventure Shop, Boutique, Fitness Center, Clubhouse, Pro Shop, and all valet and arrival areas.

-Per state mandate, effective November 24, 2020, Edgewood Tahoe will require face coverings to be worn when dining, face coverings must be worn while seated unless actively drinking or eating.
+Per state mandate, Edgewood Tahoe will require face coverings to be worn when dining, face coverings must be worn while seated unless actively drinking or eating.

 Additionally, Lodge guests will be required to wear face coverings when utilizing Edgewood Tahoe shuttles.
 Team Members will continue to wear appropriate personal protective equipment based on their role and responsibilities and in adherence to state and local regulations.